 This section summarizes public outreach activities conducted as part of the TDP.
 Activities completed include an on-board survey, an online survey, stakeholder interviews, discuss group workshops, and public meetings.
-The public outreach described in this section was completed in compliance with the CAT Public Participation Program (PPP) presented as Appendix B, along with FDOT correspondence related to the identified process.
+The public outreach described in this section was completed in compliance with the CAT Public Participation Plan (PPP) presented in Appendix B, along with FDOT correspondence related to the identified process.
+Note that percentages in some figures may not equal to 100% due to rounding.
+In other instances, questions for which the respondent may provide multiple answers, will not equal 100%.